cmdncontrol/SANS-Holiday-Hack-Challenge-2023/SANS Holiday Hack Challenge 2023.md

 included with the JWT SDR system.

 The JWT SDR sustems comes with a 'CW' (morse code decoder) and a RadioFax decoder.
-The 'CW' decoder will tirn the audible dots and dashes of MorseCode into understandable text.
+The 'CW' decoder will turn the audible dots and dashes of MorseCode into understandable text.

 Among the JWT SDR stations you may find a 'numbers' station.
 ChatNPT says